DaCosta responds to audit: “It’s not over”

 The recording secretary was transferred from the board prior to the audit.
 The investigation concluded that her transfer had nothing to do with the Peanuts license grant, but Mr. DaCosta said the audit was flawed.

-“They were under the gun and they were asked to do this review and under administrative law they really did not have a right per say to do so,” he asserts.
+“They were under the gun and they were asked to do this review and under administrative law they really did not have a right per say to do so,” he asserted.

-Going forward he said all boards must be allowed to operate free of any undue influences and should be allowed to work as determined by law.
+Going forward, he said, all boards must be allowed to operate free of any undue influences and should be allowed to work as determined by law.

 “I think the law is very clear and the board as a quasi-judiciary board has every right to interpret the law.
 It is just the political influence should not be involved into it,” he added.